Ralo93/earthquake_damage_prediction/README.md

 We used a dataset by drivendata.org, which consists out of a collection of datapoints that represent buildings in an earthquake stroke area.
 The dataset is from 2015 and contains roughly 1/4million datapoints.

-Our approach consisted of data cleaning, preprocessing and trying different supervised learning algorithms.
+Our approach consisted of EDA, data cleaning, preprocessing and trying different supervised learning algorithms.
 Further it included hyperparameter tuning with cross-validation using bayesian search.

 ## Table of Contents